hkdb/mycrypto/README.md

 ![ScreenShot](readme/screenshot.png)

 ## SUMMARY
-This is a terminal-based CryptoCurrency `(BTC and ETH only for now)` Portfolio Tracker that was made to track crypto assets across multiple wallets and platforms locally (as opposed to a cloud service).
+This is a terminal-based CryptoCurrency Portfolio Tracker that was made to track crypto assets across multiple wallets and platforms locally (as opposed to a cloud service).
 It grabs the latest data from CoinMarketCap.com via API and then calculates those numbers against the users existing portfolio which is manually filled-in by the user in CSV format.
+This tracker supports multiple portfolios.

+## FEATURES

+- Check price, 1h change, 24h change, 7d change, and last updated of all your coins
+- Check price, 1h change, 24h change, 7d change, and last updated of a specific coin
+- Check price, 1h change, 24h change, 7d change, and last updated and your coin holdings, avg buy/sell price, total cost, current value, change in $, and change in % of all your holdings separately and collectively.
+It will also calculate your holdings percentage between BTC, Big Caps (> $10 billion), and Small Caps (< $10 billion)
+- All of the above bullet point with transaction history
+- Check price, 1h change, 24h change, 7d change, and last updated and your coin holdings, avg buy/sell price, total cost, current value, change in $, and change in % of all your holdings for a specific coin
+- All of the above bullet point with transaction history
+- Track multiple portfolios

 ## CHANGELOG

+- 12/24/2021 - Multiple features - v0.1.0
+   - Changed variable type from struct to map to store api responses for scalability
+   - settings.conf to set what coins to query CMC for data
+   - Layout improvements
+   - Multiple portfolios support
+   - Check price data only
+   - Check price data for specific coin only
+   - Removed show price data prior to showing portfolio data
+   - Random small improvements
+- 01/28/2021 - Decoupled code base and added optional show portfolio feature
 - 01/16/2021 - first commit
-- 01/28/2021 - Decoupled code base and added optional show portfolio feature

 ## PLATFORMS
 - Linux: Tested on Pop!
 OS 20.04 LTS